Sheng nü: Media

 The Chinese media has capitalized on the subject matter with television shows, viral videos, newspapers and magazine articles, and pundits that have sharply criticized women for "waiting it out for a man with a bigger house or fancier car".
-The television series comedy Will You Marry Me and My Family, which premièred on CCTV-8, revolves around the principal concept of sheng nu as a family frantically searches for a prospective spouse of the main character who is in her 30s.
-This series and You Are the One (MediaCorp Channel 8) have been accredited with minting terms like "the shengnu economy" and further bringing the subject into public fascination and obsession.
-If You Are the One (Jiangsu Satellite Television) is a popular Chinese game show, loosely based on Taken Out, whose rise has been credited with the "national obsession" surrounding sheng nu.
-The show between 2010 and 2013 was China's most viewed game show.
+The television series comedy Will You Marry Me and My Family, which premièred on CCTV-8, revolves around the concept of sheng nü as a family frantically searches for a prospective spouse of the main character who is in her thirties.
+This series and You Are the One (MediaCorp Channel 8) have been given credit for coining terms like "the shengnu economy" and further bringing the subject into public fascination and obsession.
+If You Are the One (Jiangsu Satellite Television) is a popular Chinese game show, loosely based on Taken Out, whose rise has been credited with the "national obsession" surrounding sheng nü.
+The show between 2010 and 2013 was China's most-watched game show.

-The media is always in attempt to highlight the anxiety people feel about late marriage or even no marriage.
-Whether in reality show or drama, people tend to make jokes on "Shengnu".
-For example, in a TV show known as iApartment, they brand a female character with a Doctor degree as gender neutral, implying that she needs to be nice to her boyfriend, because it is difficult for a female Doctor to find a boyfriend if they break up with each other.
+The media frequently highlights the anxiety people feel about late marriage or even no marriage.
+Whether in reality shows or dramas, people make jokes about sheng nü.
+For example, in the TV show iApartment, a female character with a doctoral degree is presented as gender-neutral, implying that she needs to be nice to her boyfriend because it is difficult for a female doctor to find a boyfriend if they break up with each other.

 In response to a popular music video called "No Car, No House" about blue-collar Chinese bachelors, another music video called "No House, No Car" was made by a group of women and uploaded on International Women's Day.
 The video was viewed over 1.5 million times over the first two days on the Chinese video site Youku.
 Other commercial interests have taken advantage of the situation such as the increased popularity of "boyfriends for hire".
 The concept has also been turned into a popular television drama series called Renting a Girlfriend for Home Reunion.

 The topic has also been the subject of literary works.
 Hong Kong author Amy Cheung's bestselling novel Hummingbirds Fly Backwards (三个A Cup的女人) depicts the anxieties of three unmarried women on the verge of turning 30.

-It is also worth noting that the Chinese English-language news media has more often challenged the "leftover" myth than perpetuated it.
-The media representations of leftover women has shown four distinct ideologies, namely ageism, heteronormativity, patriarchy and egalitarianism.
+The Chinese English-language news media has more often challenged the "leftover" myth than perpetuated it.
+The media representations of leftover women have shown four distinct ideologies, namely ageism, heteronormativity, patriarchy and egalitarianism.
 Similarly, the Western English-language news media has formulated the female individualisation discourse that emphasises independence and self-actualisation.